Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Results

 \subsection{Transferable ab-initio optimization of excited states}

 In traditional quantum chemistry, calculating excited-state PESs involves the costly simulation of multiple wave functions for a large number of molecular geometries.
 Taking advantage of similarities between such wave functions and leveraging the high expressivity of neural network ansatzes, we introduce a method that generalizes across molecular configurations as well as electronic excited states, achieving a balanced description of excited-state PESs at a much reduced cost.

-The framework combines multiple components, which we condensed in a loss function for variational Monte Carlo optimization:
+The framework combines multiple components, which we condensed in a loss function for variational Monte Carlo optimization: \begin{strip}

-The loss comprises the molecular energy expectation value $\braket{\hat{H}}$, and the spin-penalty $\braket{\hat{S}^2}$ \cite{szabo2024,li2024a} for each electronic state $i$ and configuration $\bold R$.
-The parameters $\boldtheta_i$, one for each of the $N_s$ states, are optimized simultaneously across a dataset of molecular geometries $\boldsymbol{\Re}$, constituting in a significant advancement over the conventional independent treatment \cite{entwistle2023,pfau2024,szabo2024} in terms of convergence speed and accuracy.
-Additionally, partial sharing of parameters $\boldtheta^\text{s}$ between different states leads to improved error cancellation (see Sec.~\ref{sec:methods:parameter_sharing}) increasing the accuracy in relative energy.
+\end{strip} The loss comprises the molecular energy expectation value $\braket{\hat{H}}$, and the spin-penalty $\braket{\hat{S}^2}$ \cite{szabo2024,penalty} for each electronic state $i$ and configuration $\bold R$.
+The parameters $\boldtheta_i$, one for each of the $N_\text{s}$ states, are optimized simultaneously across a dataset of molecular geometries $\boldsymbol{\Re}$, constituting a substantial advancement over the conventional independent treatment \cite{entwistle2023,pfau2024,szabo2024} in terms of convergence speed and accuracy.
+We will refer to the optimization of geometry dependent electronic wave functions across a dataset of molecular configurations as \textit{transferable training} throughout the manuscript.
+Additionally, partial sharing of parameters $\boldsymbol{\theta}^\text{s}$ between different electronic states leads to enhanced error cancellation (see Sec.~\ref{sec:methods:parameter_sharing}), improving convergence and increasing the accuracy in excitation energies.
+This sharing of model parameters between the wave functions of different electronic states is referred to as \textit{parameter sharing}.